owi1972/angular2-start/README.md

 special features for Angular applications.

 * the configuration is found at `protractor.conf.js`
-* the end-to-end tests are found in the same directory as the modules they test and are suffixed with `.e2e.ts`.
+* the end-to-end tests are found in the `e2e` directory and are suffixed with `.e2e.ts`.

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor